bochboch28/bochboch28/README.md

 ### bochi
-I like c# and c++ and am primarily focused on reverse engineering
+I program primarily in c++, and I spend most of my time reverse engineering games

 Most of my work is in private repositories, so this page is pretty boring
 <br />